kasvora/yuri/README.md

 ---

-## Brand Assets

-Logos and basic assets (if included in this repo) should be treated as reference materials only.
-If you use assets externally, ensure they remain consistent with the official site.

----

 ## Security Notes

 - Beware of impersonators and lookalike tickers.
 - Only trust links obtained from:
-  - the official website above, and
+  - the official website, and
   - this repository’s canonical mint address section.
 - Never share seed phrases or private keys.